-Parallelogram.
-Another 2 dimensional shape that we easily recognise, but can't always remember its name.
+Parallelogram - another two dimensional shape that we might easily recognise, but not always remember its name.

 It has opposite parallel sides, which may help with remembering the name.

-What examples can you think of that we see in everyday life?
+What examples can you think of that we might see in everyday life?

-Mathematicians can be awkward and make a four sided look different just for fun, so that's how we arrive at parallelogram.
+Mathematicians can be awkward and make a four-sided shape look different just for fun, so that's how we arrive at parallelogram.

-There are all sorts of reasons we may need to know the area of a parallelogram.
+There are all sorts of reasons we might need to know the area of a parallelogram.
 So how do we do that?

-First of all we know that the sides of a parallelogram are not all the same length.
+First of all, we know that the sides of a parallelogram are not always the same length.

-Two sides will have one length and the other two sides a different length.
+Two sides will have one length and the other two sides might have a different length.

 You may recognise that it is the same as the formula for the area of a square and a rectangle.